Everything starts with Alice

 In order to provide a time-efficient solution we use Artificial Intelligence to interpret sleep patterns.

-Why we make diagnosis easy, comfortable and accessible
+Why we aim to make diagnosis easy, comfortable and accessible

 Untreated sleep apnea patients suffer from a multitude of diurnal and nocturnal symptoms, such as loud snoring, sleepiness, irritability, headaches, insomnia, and difficulties to concentrate (3).